 A federal regulation used to determine whether a position is either eligible for over-time pay for hours worked in excess of 40 per week (non-exempt) or is paid a flat sum for hours worked, even if they exceed 40 hours within a workweek (exempt).

 The standard workweek is from midnight Sunday to midnight the following Sunday and is typically eight (8) hours per day on five (5) consecutive days from 8:00 a.m. to 5:00 p.m. with one (1) hour for a meal period.

 Non-represented employees are eligible to request Workplace Flexibility Arrangements.
 Represented employees may participate as allowed by their respective collective bargaining agreements.
-An employee initiates the request for Workplace Flexibility by submitting a proposal to her/his supervisor and/or unit/department head.
+An employee initiates the request for Alternate Work Schedule by discussing a proposal with their supervisor and/or department head/dean.

 - A compressed workweek is not appropriate for all positions, or in all settings, or for all employees.

 - A compressed workweek during the probationary period is not advisable because of the need to clarify job responsibilities, establish relationships with co-workers and clients, and assess suitability for continued employment.